The Rental Guide

 Will it become easier to find housing?

-Do I need to be in a housing queue?
+Do I need to join a housing queue to find a home?

 Register for and start searching for your new home at Samtrygg.